codingwatching/voxelcore/doc/en/scripting/builtins/libgfx-blockwraps.md

 )
 ```

-Wrappers are not automatically removed without calling `unwrap`.
+Wrappers will not be automatically removed without calling `unwrap`.